 Whom should I speak with if I’m thinking of majoring in chemistry?

-Any chemistry faculty member can answer your basic questions, but Krynn Lukacs (Room 184 PSB, firstname.lastname@example.org, 610-526-5109) is the major adviser.
+Any chemistry faculty member can answer your basic questions, but Prof. Krynn Lukacs (firstname.lastname@example.org) and Prof. Bill Malachowski (email@example.com, 610-526-5016, Park 270) are the major advisers for fall 2015.
 If you are thinking about being a major, let Dr. Lukacs know right away so that she can discuss your program of study with you and help you avoid the difficulties in meeting major requirements which can result from poor planning.
 Be sure to ask Dr. Lukacs to add your name to her majors email list.
 That way, you’ll get information about course offerings in the department, special events, summer internships, etc. While Dr. Lukacs can provide some advice about applying to medical school, premedical chemistry majors should also consult with the health professions adviser.

 What do chemistry majors do when they leave BMC?